-If you haven't been to the beautiful and picturesque Slide Ranch in Muir Beach, now is your chance.
-Come to this non-profit teaching farm overlooking the ocean to celebrate food, family, and fun at this year's Spring Fling this Saturday from 10 am to 4 pm.
+If you haven't been to check out the beautiful and picturesque Slide Ranch in Muir Beach, now is your chance!
+Come to this non-profit teaching farm overlooking the ocean this Saturday to celebrate food, family, and fun at this year's Spring Fling.
+It all takes place on April 29, 2017 from 10 am to 4 pm.

-This year's Spring Fling includes live kid-friendly music, local organic cuisine, and hands-on farm and craft activities for all ages.
+This year's Spring Fling features live kid-friendly music, local organic cuisine, hikes and tours, and hands-on farm and craft activities for all ages.
 Learn where your food comes from by milking goats, feeding chickens, and touring the garden, or making bread, butter, and cheese.
 See how a sweater is made through sheep shearing, carding and spinning wool, and other wool crafts.
-Attend an informative bee keeping workshop with Marin Bee Company Family.
-Come reconnect with the land on a guided coastal hike, or simply relax on a picnic blanket while eating delicious offerings from local farms.

 Every Easter, we always end up buying one of those egg-dying kits at the supermarket (tradition dies hard in our house), but that doesn't stop us from trying out different ways of coloring our Easter eggs, like making and using natural egg dyes.
 Recently, a friend mentioned that her family likes to paint their Easter eggs with watercolors, so we thought we'd give it a try.

 Old fashioned coconut cake is an Easter favorite.
 We decided to give this classic treat a kid-sized spin and made a fun mini cupcake version.